 A staple for some of our personal hair heroes, this A-list favorite offers a high-impact, low maintenance look.
 Despite the relatively tame after-care needs, creating these intricate plaits does take some serious practice and patience if you’re doing them yourself.
 So, before you commit to this protective style, it’s worth asking: how long do box braids last?
-We promise with this style, you can give your strands the rest from daily styling that it needs and you’ll definitely get bang for your buck if you decide to get our box braids done by a professional.
+We promise with this style, you can give your strands the rest from daily styling.
+Not only that, but you’ll definitely get bang for your buck if you decide to get our box braids done by a professional.

 How Long Do Box Braids Last?